 First, natural probiotics are traditionally used in different cuisines around the world.
 I remember thick, non-flavored yogurt my mom used to feed me as a kid.
-Around the world, people use probiotic and fermented foods in many different forms…kefir, sauerkraut, kombucha, kimchi and yogurts are examples.
+Around the world, people use probiotics and fermented foods in many different forms…kefir, sauerkraut, kombucha, kimchi, and yogurts are examples.
 Traditional wisdom says fermented probiotics are really good for you, especially if you need to balance your stomach issues.
-The reason I point this out is because people connect the word ‘probiotics’ and any “bad press” relating to it with things that they are familiar with…items on their grocery lists.
+The reason I point this out is that people connect the word ‘probiotics’ and any “bad press” relating to it with things that they are familiar with…items on their grocery lists.

 When a researcher conducting a study on a group of seven people manages to gain the media’s attention and wire services pick up the story, and a “buzz” is created, people need to be so easily influenced to the point where they make unqualified decisions about their nutrition and uses for probiotics.

 Second, look at the status of probiotics in the scientific literature.
 If you search the word ‘probiotics’ in PubMed, a popular search engine for peer-reviewed scientific articles, you will have a list of 19,000 articles (3).
-This includes published literature on benefits, mechanism of action, and stability of probiotics in both human and other animal-use over the span of 30-40 years.
+This includes published literature on benefits, mechanism of action, and stability of probiotics in both humans and other animal-use over the span of 30-40 years.
 If probiotics were not efficient, you would not have a huge list of peer-reviewed articles!
 Science would not have “persisted” and interest in probiotics would have perished long ago.
 There are thousands of articles on the benefits of probiotics in very prestigious scientific journals.
-How can you justify the thought that all those articles and knowledge base is worthless with just two studies!
-As researchers, we build new evidences and discoveries into body of work that already exists, and suggest better explanations and future studies to follow up the observations.
+How can you justify the thought that all those articles and knowledge base are worthless with just two studies!
+As researchers, we build new evidence and discoveries into the body of work that already exists and suggests better explanations and future studies follow up on the observations.
 Because I do not think that a single research group can discover and validate all about a new discovery.
 Most importantly, it is those critical follow-up studies that make the original discovery more credible and meaningful.